IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 ### Block Helpers

-In Meteor there is the concept of 'Block Helpers'.
+In Handlebars there is the concept of 'Block Helpers'.
 They work like this:

 ```handlebars
 <template name='myHelper'>